Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Optimal control of pH ODE systems with feed-through

 In Section \ref{s:DAE1} we formulated the OCP corresponding to the minimization of the energy supply of port-Hamiltonian descriptor systems and reduced this DAE-constrained problem to an ODE-constrained OCP of the following form:

 where $B,P\in\R^{n\times m}$, $D\in\R^{m\times m}$, and $J,R,Q\in\R^{n\times n}$ are as in \eqref{e:phODE_matrix_conditions}.
+The existence of solutions of the OCP \eqref{e:phODE_OCP} follows from the compactness of the control constraint set $\mathbb{U}$, cf.\ Theorem~\ref{t:optsol_exists}.
 Next, we analyze the turnpike phenomenon of optimal solutions of this OCP.
 Classically, this means that optimal trajectories reside close to certain states for the majority of the time~\cite{Faulwasser2021}.
 Here, we will show that this phenomenon occurs in a more general way, i.e., optimal pairs $(x^\star, u^\star$) reside close to a subspace for the majority of the time.
 Despite the problem being linear quadratic, the presented approach to show the turnpike for the primal variables, i.e., the input-state pair $(x^*,u^*)$, does not utilize the optimality conditions due to the possible occurrence of singular arcs.
 However, we prove in addition that a combination of the first-order optimality conditions and the subspace turnpike for the primal variables induces a turnpike for the adjoint state towards the steady state zero.